Wooden Custom Security Doors

 Artificial-wood-clad security doors can look like natural wood doors -the security features are all hidden inside.
 Our steel core doors withstand sophisticated attacks, such as axes and hammers, and provide robust sound blockage and fire resistance.

 Because scientists artificially construct engineered wood, it tends to expand and contract from changes in humidity less than natural wood.
 Of course, nothing can completely compare to the natural richness of natural, solid wood.
 However, an engineered wood-clad security door can provide security and elegance at a much lower cost.

 Steel Core Clad With Solid Wood

-There are many different types of wood that are used on these doors.
-Alder wood is one of the most popular because it is quite versatile.
-With staining, alder can be made to look like many different types of wood.
+- Alder: Alder wood is popular because it is versatile.
+With staining, contractors can make alder look like many different types of wood.
 It has a natural light brown color with beautiful but subtle grain patterns.
-The tree is a part of the birch family and they are commonly found throughout the north temperate zone.
+The tree is a part of the birch family, and they are throughout the north temperate zone.

-Oak is another great option.
-The oak tree has a reputation as being a very strong and hearty wood, not to mention beautiful.
+- Oak: Oak is another great option.
+The oak tree has a reputation as very strong and hearty wood.
 It is commonly used in furniture and was once popular in shipbuilding.
-There are actually around 600 different species of oak, and they are found in nearly every state in the United States, as well as many other countries around the world.
+There are actually around 600 different oak species.
+They grow in nearly every state in the United States and many other countries around the world.

-Mahogany is a choice that many will want to consider, as well.
+- Mahogany: Mahogany is a wood choice considered to be exquisitely beautiful.
 The wood has a reddish-brown appearance naturally, and it is the most luxurious type of wood to use on your wooden security door.
-It comes from three different tropical hardwood species that are found in the Americas including Mexico to southern Amazonia, southern Florida and the Caribbean, and Pacific Central America.
-While it might add some expense to the door, it is well worth it for many buyers.
+It comes from three different tropical hardwood species found in the Americas, including: Mexico to southern Amazonia; southern Florida and the Caribbean; and Pacific Central America.